Treasure hunters

 During combat operations (only as part of an attacking group of cache robbers), the clone earns the following characteristics:

-• military skills: +6 points for an accurate hit, +2 points for an inaccurate hit;
+• Military knowledge: +6 units for an accurate hit, +2 units for an inaccurate one.

-• additional bonus for kvass: depending on the weapon used (read below in the corresponding section).
+• Additional bonus for kvass: depending on the weapon used (read below in the relevant section).

 Units that are on the defensive do not receive combat characteristics.